NBDE Part I and Part II General Information

 Click the blue box and check back daily for new information.
 Important updates for all testing candidates regarding COVID-19

-The Integrated National Board Dental Examination (INBDE) will be available for administration beginning on August 1, 2020, and the NBDE Part II will be discontinued on August 1, 2022.
+The Integrated National Board Dental Examination (INBDE) is now available.
+The NBDE Part II will be discontinued on August 1, 2022.
 More information is available on the INBDE webpages.